Gaza Humanitarian Foundation: Executive director transition

 Jake Wood, the initial executive director, is a former US marine and co-founder of disaster relief agency Team Rubicon.
 On 25 May 2025, Wood announced that he was stepping down because it was impossible to meet the foundation's objectives while "strictly adhering to the humanitarian principles of humanity, neutrality, impartiality and independence, which I will not abandon."
-Wood asserted that he "unequivocally ... will not be part of anything that forcibly dislocates or displaces the Palestinian population."
+Wood said that he "unequivocally ... will not be part of anything that forcibly dislocates or displaces the Palestinian population."
 He also called on Israel to allow significantly more aid to enter Gaza through all pathways and for such aid to be allowed in without diversion or discrimination, while also calling on Hamas to release the hostages.
 The GHF said its operations would begin without Wood, and that it would be feeding more than one million Palestinians within a week.

 Program characteristics

-The program – known as the "Humanitarian Aid Distribution Program in the Gaza Strip" – is a joint American-Israeli program by the GHF designed to facilitate the entry and distribution of humanitarian aid (such as food, medicine, and supplies) to the civilian population in the Gaza Strip, in response to the 11 week blockade of food entry into Gaza imposed by Israel.
-The United States and Israel say distributing aid through the GHF will prevent Hamas from stealing aid.
-The UN says that Hamas stealing aid is not a widespread affair.
-Hamas says that it has not stolen aid.
+The program – known as the "Humanitarian Aid Distribution Program in the Gaza Strip" – was a joint American-Israeli program by the GHF designed to facilitate the entry and distribution of humanitarian aid (such as food, medicine, and supplies) to the civilian population in the Gaza Strip, in response to the eleven week blockade of food entry into Gaza imposed by Israel.
+The United States and Israel said distributing aid through the GHF would prevent Hamas from stealing aid.
+The UN said that Hamas stealing aid was not a widespread affair.
+Hamas said that it had not stolen aid.

-Program plan

-The plan for the program involved a small number of distribution hubs, mostly in southern Gaza, secured by the Israeli military and private US-based contractors, without the aid of IDF members.
-The US ambassador to Israel Mike Huckabee indicated to reporters that IDF troops will be stationed "at a distance" from the hubs for additional protection.
-The plan is similar to earlier plans by the Israeli military, and contrasts with models by the UN and other international agencies which involve hundreds of smaller distribution points throughout the Gaza strip.

-The stations would distribute aid only once or twice a month at specific locations, with aid being described as pre-packaged rations, hygiene kits, and medical supplies.
-Their proposal indicates that each meal was budgeted around $1.30 which would include procurement and distribution costs.
-Aid officials said they would screen people for involvement with Hamas militants, perhaps using facial recognition or biometric technology.